Flanders' Field of Poppies

 The Menin Gate, where the field is situated, is unique because it is the only place in the world where the fallen of the Great War are remembered each day.

-The poppies returned to us will be planted beside the Menin Gate, close to the area that bore some of the heaviest fighting during the First World War.
+Each year we mail out poppies to thousands of supporters.
+The poppies returned to us are planted beside the Menin Gate, close to the area that bore some of the heaviest fighting during the First World War.

 Fields of Battle Lands of Peace 14-18